urschrei/patterns/writeup.md

 - The built-in `Collections` library makes frequency-counting easy
 - Dict comprehensions make filtering on values easy.

-I ended up with 22 LoC, and around 7 seconds to process 500k strings. *Very* compact, but also…slow.
+I ended up with 22 LoC, and around 7 seconds to process 500k strings. *Very* compact (Rust is around 66 LoC), but nowhere near as fast (Rust is around 33x faster).
+Of course, there's lots of low-hanging fruit here, and I didn't even look at NumPy, so the speed comparison isn't intended to be meaningful, but I was pleasantly surprised by the length and conciseness of my Rust program – I could probably have reached for `Itertools` and cut it down even further, but there's really no need.